Get a free consultation

 While it may be tempting to use technical language and jargon to sound more knowledgeable and credible, this will backfire and alienate your audience.
 The most senior executives use the simplest language.
 Avoid this obvious public speaking mistake.

-How to avoid it:
+How to avoid mistake:

 Use clear and concise language that is easy to understand.
 Avoid using technical terms and jargon unless you are absolutely sure that your audience understands them.
 Use analogies and metaphors to help explain complex ideas in a more accessible way.

-Mistake # 9: Focusing Too Much on Slides
+Speaking in Public Mistakes # 9: Focusing Too Much on Slides

 It’s easy to get caught up in your slides and forget about your audience.
 Many speakers spend too much time working on their slides and even reading their slides, rather than connecting with their audience.
 This can lead to a disengaged audience and a lacklustre presentation.